-To protect the privacy of Facebook users, Luo, Xiu, and Hengartner have developed a Firefox browser extension according to the previously described architecture, as well as a server application for storing encrypted real data.1
+To protect the privacy of Facebook users, Luo, Xiu and Hengartner have developed a Firefox browser extension according to the previously described architecture, as well as a server application for storing encrypted real data.1

-The extension uses AES and a key length of 128 bits to encrypt the data.
+To encrypt the data, the extension uses AES and a key length of 128 bits.
 The indices for the encrypted data are calculated using SHA-1.
-The authors propose an e-mail for the key exchange.
+The authors propose e-mail for the key exchange.
 For this purpose, the browser extension automatically generates e-mail texts and recipient lists and forwards them to the standard e-mail program.
-The recipients then have to store the received keys in the extension manually.
+The recipients then have to manually store the received keys in the extension.

-In order to protect data with FaceCloak, the prefix @@ must be added to the information in a text field.
+In order to protect data with FaceCloak, the prefix @@ must be added to information in a text field.
 For other form elements such as dropdowns, radio buttons or checkboxes, the extension creates additional options that also start with @@.
 When submitting the form, the extension intervenes and replaces the data marked with @@ with fake data.
-The data to be protected is encrypted with the stored keys and transferred as a key-value pair to the third party server where it is stored.
-FaceCloak can protect all profile information, but only for name, birthday, and gender algorithms for the meaningful creation of fake data are implemented.
+The data to be protected is encrypted with the stored keys and transferred as key-value pair to the third party server where it is stored.
+All profile information can be protected by FaceCloak, but only for name, birthday and gender algorithms for the meaningful creation of fake data are implemented.

-In addition to profile information, the extension can also protect Facebook Wall and Facebook Notes data.
+In addition to profile information, the extension can also protect Facebook Wall data and Facebook Notes.
 To avoid attracting attention with random, unusual character strings, the contents of random Wikipedia articles are transmitted as fake data.

 When loading a profile page that contains protected data, the extension with asynchronous HTTP requests retrieves the information from the third party server, decrypts it, and replaces the fake data.
-A large part of the replacement can thus be performed during the load process so that the user does not see the fake data.
-However, since Facebook also loads content asynchronously, some replacements can only be performed with a time delay and the fake data is shortly visible.
+A large part of the replacement can thus be performed during the load process, so that the user does not see the fake data.
+But since Facebook also loads content asynchronously, some replacements can only be performed with a time delay and the fake data is shortly visible.